 Dear Ms. Johnson,

 Please accept my application for the Public Relations internship position recently posted on New York University’s website.
 I am currently an Assistant in the Career Services Office, which is where I heard of this great opportunity for your internship.
-Public relations is an area I am very interested in and I believe that interning at Katnow would provide me with a real world experience in a field that I enjoy.
+Public relations is an area I am very interested in and I believe that interning at Katnow would provide me with real-world experience in a field that I enjoy.

 Working in various offices on campus, such as Career Services and Residential Life, I have gained valuable skills that can be useful in any office environment.
 My daily tasks involve general office work, in addition to publicizing both offices to students.

 I have the ability to learn quickly and work well with clients that come into the office as well as over the phone.
-Being an officer for multicultural organization on campus, I have developed excellent teamwork skills in order to accomplish club goals and have often taken on the challenging task of advertising club events and gaining student body participation.
+Being an officer for a multicultural organization on campus, I have developed excellent teamwork skills in order to accomplish club goals and have often taken on the challenging task of advertising club events and gaining student body participation.

 Along with these skills, I am a responsible and respectful individual who takes pride in his work.
 I am also accustomed to taking the lead on projects when necessary.
-My role as peer mentor has furthered my ability to take responsibility and to develop my skills as a leader of my peers.
+My role as a peer mentor has furthered my ability to take responsibility and to develop my skills as a leader of my peers.
 These experiences have helped me to enhance my social skills as well as work with my peers on a variety of different levels.

 Thank you for your time and consideration.
 I will contact you in a few days to discuss my qualifications.
 Also, I will be in New York City during spring break the week of March 11th – March 15th and would welcome the opportunity to speak or meet with you during this time.
 I look forward to speaking with you about this internship opportunity.